ComposersLearn

 2. He Helped Support His Family

-As a teenager, Brahms used his musical talent to help support his family by playing the piano in dance halls, brothels, inns, taverns, and along city docks to supplement their income.
+As a teenager, Brahms used his musical talent to help support his family by playing the piano in dance halls, brothels, inns, taverns, and along city docks to supplement their income — a fact that early biographers found so shocking they often omitted it from his life story.

 3. Became Good Friends with Robert Schumann